bcu001/TuneHub/README.md

 MIT License

 ## Contact
-For any inquiries, contact [your email or GitHub profile].
+For any inquiries, contact [bhuwanb898@gmail.com].